MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-optimize-cost.md

 - If you perform less iterative experimentation, reduce this time to save costs.
 - If you perform highly iterative dev/test experimentation, you might need to increase the time so that you don't pay for constant scaling up and down after each change to your training script or environment.

-You can configure AmlCompute clusters your changing workload requirements by using:
+You can configure AmlCompute clusters for your changing workload requirements by using:

 - The Azure portal
 - The [AmlCompute SDK class](/python/api/azure-ai-ml/azure.ai.ml.entities.amlcompute)